gmcastil/code-skel/README.header.md

 will, edit the `tools.conf` as needed.
 In general, ECAD tools are very sensitive to their enviroments, so some modification may be needed.

----

 Each language directory includes its own `README.md` (starting with a section header such as `## VHDL`) that documents setup and usage.
-The top-level README can be rebuilt by concatenating those sub-readmes under this introduction.
+The top-level README can be rebuilt by running `make readme`

 # Languages